-There are a number of different theories about the origins and etymology of Scotch eggs.
+There are many different theories about the origins and etymology of Scotch eggs.
 The London department store Fortnum & Mason claims to have invented Scotch eggs in 1738

 What Are Scotch Eggs?